 Ankle Fusion Vs. Ankle Replacement in Colorado Springs

-Welcome to a Medical Minute segment with Dr. Alex Simpson, DO, Board Certified Orthopedic Foot and Ankle Specialist at Colorado Springs Orthopaedic Group as he discusses ankle fusion vs. ankle replacement procedures, as well as injuries that can initiate the onset of ankle arthritis.
+Welcome to a Medical Minute segment with G. Alex Simpson, DO, Board Certified Orthopedic Foot and Ankle Specialist at Colorado Springs Orthopaedic Group where he discusses ankle fusion vs. ankle replacement procedures.
+In this segment Dr. Simpson also discusses injuries that can initiate the onset of arthritis in the ankle.

-At CSOG, we offer a wide variety of services that can help patients accelerate their recovery processes such as our Audubon Orthotic and Prosthetic Services division where we can custom fit you to any necessary braces, orthotics, or stability boots.
-We also offer injection therapies, such as cortisone injections, as a conservative treatment option and in-house physical therapy services that can help delay the onset of ankle arthritis or help accelerate your rehabilitation process post-surgery.
+At CSOG, we offer a wide variety of services that can help patients accelerate their recovery processes.
+At both locations, our Audubon Orthotic and Prosthetic Services team can custom fit you to any necessary braces, orthotics, or stability boots.
+We also offer injection therapies, such as cortisone injections and in-house physical therapy services as conservative treatment options.
+These conservative options, specifically physical therapy, can help delay the onset of ankle arthritis as well as help accelerate your rehabilitation post-surgery.